Join the club! Subscribe Here

 Ingredients

-• 1 cup 2 sticks, softened butter
+• 1 cup butter 2 sticks, softened (real butter)

-• cup brown sugar, packed [¾ cup if not high altitude]
+• ⅔ cup brown sugar packed [¾ cup if not high altitude]

-• 2 eggs
+• 2 large eggs room temperature is best

-• 1 tsp vanilla
+• 1 teaspoon vanilla extract

-• 2 ½ cups flour [2 cups if not high altitude]
+• 2 ½ cups unbleached all-purpose flour 2 cups if not high altitude

-• 1 tsp baking soda
+• 1 teaspoon baking soda

-• 1 ¼ tsp salt
+• 1 ¼ teaspoon salt

-• 1 cup chocolate chips, I like Ghirardelli Semi or BitterSweet Chips
+• 1 cup chocolate chips I like Ghirardelli Semi or BitterSweet Chips

-• 1 cup heaping Valentine’s M&M’s
+• 1 cup Valentines M&Ms heaping cup

-• cup chocolate chunks
+• ⅔ cup chocolate chunks Optional for extra chocolate!

 Instructions